seansaito/CLEAR/README.md

 CLEAR will generate a report explaining a single prediction if the parameters 'first_obs' and 'last_obs' are set to the same value e.g first_obs=7, last_obs=7 will generate a report explaining observation 7 in the test dataset.
 The report is entitled 'CLEAR_prediction_report.html'

-There are two detailed output csv files created for each run.
+There are two detailed csv files created for each run.
 The first file's name consist of the characters 'CLRreg_' and the date/time it was created eg 'CLRreg_20190522-1618.csv' This contains details of the regression for each observation e.g. adjusted R-squared score, coefficient weights and so forth.
 The second file's name consists of the characters 'wPerturb_' and the date time.
 This contains details of each w-perturbation for each observation.
-A pdf file explaining the contents of both files will be uploaded shortly.
+A error histogram is also created for each run, the name consisting of characters 'Hist_' and the date/time.
+A pdf file explaining the contents of these files will be uploaded shortly.